 The combination therapies used today are effective at killing HIV when it is replicating, but they don’t kill HIV that has integrated into the genome of a human immune cell.
 This latent HIV has the potential to reactivate and begin replicating, unleashing HIV’s potentially deadly immunosuppressive effects.
 This means HIV-infected people currently must stay on antiretroviral drugs for their entire lives, which can be costly and poses a risk of developing drug-related side effects including kidney, cardiovascular, and neurological problems.

 In recent years, researchers have proposed targeting dormant HIV with new types of drugs called latency-reversing agents.
 These chemical compounds are designed to take aim at latent HIV and coax it into replicating.
-Once that occurs, combination therapy can be used to kill the activated virus, ultimately eliminating the reservoir of HIV.
+Once

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.